merely-useful/py-rse/py-jupyter.md

-you might have run some of the cells out of order, or are working with a variable from a cell that you have since deleted, so that once your collaborator tries to run the file in sequential order, the would (in the best case scenario) get an error and (in the worst case scenario) they might get a different output without noticing.
+you might have run some of the cells out of order, or are working with a variable from a cell that you have since deleted, so that once your collaborator tries to run the file in sequential order, they would (in the best case scenario) get an error and (in the worst case scenario) they might get a different output without noticing.
-Collaborating with `.Rmd` files makes it easier for collaborators to review pull request, but it is also important to remember that in order to run the notebook locally, all collaborators need to have Jupytext installed.
+Collaborating with `.Rmd` files makes it easier for collaborators to see and make changes, but it is also important to remember that in order to run the notebook locally, all collaborators need to have Jupytext installed.